MoarCatz/slack-timetable/README.md

 # Slack Timetable Bot

-This is a simple Python script that checks for new changes in the timetable for 10E and 11E classes at [this](http://lyceum.urfu.ru/study/izmenHtml.php) page.
+This is a Python bot that checks for new changes in the timetable at [this](http://lyceum.urfu.ru/study/izmenHtml.php) page and sends the changes for 10E and 11E to Slack.

 ## How It Works?

-The bot is hosted at Heroku and is being triggered every hour using `cron` planner.
+The bot is hosted at Heroku and is being triggered every hour.
-When new changes are present, it sends them to Slack channel and puts a date of those changes to a text file called `changes.txt`.
+When new changes are present, it sends them to a Slack channel and records the change date to avoid sending the same notification over and over again.

 ## Requirements